The Importance of Advertising Awards

 Written by: AMV Chief Creative Officer, Paul Brazier

 For the individual recipient, awards are an honour in recognition of their creativity.
-This is usually rewarded financially by their place of work and massively increases their chance of furthering their career (obtaining another job with better remuneration).
+This is usually in the form of an employee recognition award presented by their place of work and massively increases their chance of furthering their career (obtaining another job with better remuneration).

 After many years of selfishly striving to win awards (and occasionally even winning), when I came to run a creative department, I realised they had a greater importance.

 There is also an astounding business effect of winning awards.
-An agency has the advantage of being able to hire more of the world’s best talent if they can demonstrate they have ambitions of winning further awards and gathering that talent will increase the chances of that happening.
+Agency awards winners have the advantage of being able to hire more of the world’s best talent if they can demonstrate they have ambitions of winning further awards and gathering that talent will increase the chances of that happening.
 Creative people are attracted to the brands and clients that want to produce award winning work.

 Advertising creative people are surrounded by systems and processes that want to measure advertising, so many people are set on making it a science.